bmintz/ducky-scripts/README.md

 		[version name | "all"]\
 			[script name]\
-				source.txt			# contains the duckyscript source code description.txt			# (optional) human-readable description of this script,
+				source.txt			# contains the duckyscript source code description.md			# (optional) human-readable description of this script,
 								# including other variants/versions if applicable
 				inject.bin			# binary-encoding of source.txt
 ```